 That is, if you have 1 cat, you need n+1 litter boxes (in other words, 2).
 If you have 3 cats, you need 3+1 litter boxes (a total of 4).

-As Litter-Robot resident vet Dr. Justine Lee explains, cats don’t want to step into a dirty litter box too often.
-They may choose to only urinate once a day instead of 2-3x/day; when this happens, their urine becomes very concentrated, and with it, red blood cells, mucous plugs, or even crystals can become more concentrated.
-This can potentially result in Feline Lower Urinary Tract Disease (FLUTD) or the more life-threatening urinary blockage called Feline Urethral Obstruction (FUO).
+According to Dr. Justine Lee, DVM, DACVECC, DABT, cats don’t want to step into a dirty litter box too often.
+If the litter box is dirty, they may choose to only urinate once a day instead of 2-3x/day; when this happens, their urine becomes very concentrated, and with it, red blood cells, mucous plugs, or even crystals can become more concentrated.
+This can potentially result in Feline Idiopathic Cystitis (FIC) or the more life-threatening urinary blockage called Feline Urethral Obstruction (FUO).

-The automatic, self-cleaning Litter-Robot 3 provides a clean bed of litter every time, making it a suitable litter box for up to four cats.
+An automatic, self-cleaning litter box like Litter-Robot provides a clean bed of litter every time, making it a suitable litter box for up to four cats.
 However, even with a self-cleaning litter box you should be paying attention to your cat’s litter box habits.

 Clump size matters

 Something you might not realize you should be paying attention to in your cat’s litter box?
-The size of his or her urine clumps!
+The size of their urine clumps!

 How big should a clump be?
 Dr. Lee says it depends on multiple factors:

-- Whether your cat is the type to hold his urine all day (most cats aren’t)
+- Whether your cat is the type to hold their urine all day (most cats aren’t)

-- How many trips to the litter box he likes to make (most cats visit 2-3x daily)
+- How many trips to the litter box they like to make (most cats visit 2-3x daily)

-- What type of food you feed him (canned food may make him pee a little bit more)
+- What type of food you feed them (canned food may make them pee a little bit more)